Adekunle27/Weather-App/README.md

 `npm install`

-### Run any of the following commands from the terminal
+### For working the application run any of the following commands from the terminal
 `node app-promise.js -a 'your address'`

 (or)